catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 The legacy table and the UI Data Table are meant for dealing with large amount of data and offer the functions for dynamic filtering and processing that a person managing multiple objects requires.

 However, there are instances where those UI components are not embracing the user intent that they are best at, which sometimes forces the mental model to shift.
 For example, some repository items can end up displaying so many properties that finding the relevant bit to compare becomes time consuming.
-In this case one might wish for a table view with customizable property columns instead.
+In this case one might wish for a table view with customizable property columns instead or a carefully set up presentation table which hides cartain details when collapsed.

-With the concepts presented here we would like to make identifying mismatches like this easier and encourage further discussions and explorations of how the ILIAS UI can lead the user with minimal friction and distraction from their current intent.
+With the three distinct types of user intent presented here we would like to make identifying mismatches easier and encourage further discussions and explorations of how the ILIAS UI can lead the user with minimal friction and distraction.

-## Strategies to meet user intent
+## General strategies to meet user intent

-There are multiple ways to accomodate a user's wish to focus on specific data properties or operations.
+There are multiple ways to accomodate a user's wish to focus on specific data properties or operations that seem especially promising for further improving the UX in ILIAS.
 The following list goes from the strategy that requires the least knowledge about the user intent to the one that requires the most:

 * Structured patterns: The user directs their attention to a section where they expect to consistently find the currently relevant data and actions.
 * User adjusted views: The user sets filters and sorting according to their current intent leaving only (or mostly) the data they wish to work with.